IamChrister/BiteBuddy/README.md

 ## Notes
 ### Weak spots/areas to look for errors
-- Handling of streams in bloc
+- Handling of streams in bloc & testing them